 Did you lose a tree limb in the last storm?
-Before you drag it to the street, reserve the best parts and have someone (calling Paul Bunyan!) saw off a few slices.
+Before you drag it to the street, reserve the best parts and saw off a few slices.
 Easy to do and ideal for gift-giving, find out more about this beautiful idea over at Homegrown Friends.

 There’s nothing like creating your own craft, then sending it on a maiden voyage.
 With a few sticks, a low-temp hot glue gun, twine, and construction paper, your little sailors can watch their own boat sail the high seas.
 Grab the how-to by clicking here.